Photon-einstein/Udacity_Cpp_Nanodegree/README.md

 # Udacity_C++_Nanodegree
-Project created along this Nanodegree
+Projects created along this Nanodegree

 # A* Search Algorithm
 - Contained in the folder CppND-Route-Planning-Project.